Backup servers with mixed workload (Backup sets)

-- The File server and NAS server support both content rule and custom content.
+- The File server supports both content rule and custom content.
 The MS-SQL server supports only custom content.

 - A server can have one or many backup sets of type File or MS-SQL, which can be independently configured, backed up, restored, mapped to a storage, or mapped to a CloudCache.

-- You can add backup sets for the servers using Protect > Windows/Linux Servers.
+- You can add backup sets for the servers using Protect > File Servers.

-- The Backup Now button on the File Backup Sets tab of the Windows/Linux Servers page triggers backup for all the backup sets configured for the selected server.
+- The Backup Now option on the File Backup Sets page triggers a backup for the selected backup sets.

-- The Backup Now button on the Servers details page triggers the backup for the individual backup sets configured for the selected server.
+- The Backup Now option (Registered Servers > Server details > Backup set under the Configured Backup Sets section > more options > Backup Now) triggers the backup for the selected backup sets configured for the server.

 - You can individually enable or disable backup sets attached to a server.

-- Phoenix allows you to run multiple backups or restores, or multiple backups and restores simultaneously on the same server.
+- Druva allows you to run multiple backups or restores, or multiple backups and restores simultaneously on the same server.

-- Phoenix creates restore points differently for the File and MS-SQL backup sets.
+- Druva creates restore points differently for the File and MS-SQL backup sets.

 - When a backup set is deleted, all the restore points corresponding to that backup sets are deleted.

 - If you delete the last File backup set attached to a server, the server is unconfigured from backup.
-The Configured for File column on the All Servers tab displays the icon.
+The Configuration Status column in the Registered Servers screen displays Unconfigured.

 - You cannot delete a server until all its attached backup sets are deleted.